 This video is a parody of the recent Justin Bieber video, “Boyfriend.”
 It was created by my nephew and is titled, “Cool Kid.”
 It is a well-done commentary reflecting the views of many students trapped in our school system.

 Bullying is deeply woven into the fabric of chronic pain.
-It is everyone’s challenge and responsibility to define and solve the bullying problem.
+It is each person’s challenge and responsibility to define and face up to his or her role in this pervasive problem.